tevslin/goldendomevt/README.md

  - invokes ChatGPT to deduce actual speaker names from context and hint files
  - uploads transcript and metadata to designated bucket
  - formats final transcript as SmartTranscrpt HTML and puts in public S3 bucket
+ - calls ChatGPT to create summary of transcript and puts that in public S3 bucket as well
 - implementation in goldendoemvt:
  - the code contains a wrapper so it can be invoked as an AWS lambda function triggred by the arrival of a JSON file in a specified bucket
  - the interface to ChatGPT and the formatting of the HTML file are separated from the lambda function wrapper so that the code can also be used in other contexts